-The incredible task of compiling the historical account of Cal Beta has been completed and published compliments of the incredible work of Paul Manolis with the support of the Cal Beta SAE Educational Institute.
-This work is being made available to all Cal Beta members free of charge.
+The incredible task of compiling the historical account of Cal Beta was a lifelong dream and the culmination of over twenty years of research by longtime chapter advisor Paul Manolis '49.
+This 497-page book is available to all Cal Beta members free of charge.
 All you have to do is request a copy.

-Click Here to preview various sections from and submit your request to receive a copy of the book The California Beta Chapter of Sigma Alpha Epsilon – A Selected History.
+Click Here to preview various sections from The California Beta Chapter of Sigma Alpha Epsilon – A Selected History.

 Below are the Remarks of Paul G. Manolis at the Centennial Banquet of California Beta International House, University of California at Berkeley, 7 October 1994